mic-max/micmax.pw/models.md

 I can definitely see more households getting 3D printers in the future.
 I'm sure it has gotten loads easier in the past several years, but an easy mode and directory/catalog of parts to print or scanning something to duplicate with your phone would really elevate the accessibility.
 You can create so many things out of a common resource, being the plastic filament.
 It would also reduce the amount of shipping that occurs.
 Say you needed to buy a soap dish, a hair clip, and a tiny thingamajigger for your dishwasher that you can only get from this one store 40 minutes away and they are out of stock and it costs like $50.
 That sounds kinda lame.
 You would have to drive to 3 different stores or have them all delivered.
 I imagine that carbon footprint is pretty large for the comparatively small items you need.
 A more efficient way to get these items if you already had a 3D printer would be to download some 3D models, that hopefully already exist, and buy a multipurpose spool of plastic and run the printer overnight.
 The shipping cost then becomes more like a one-time fee for the spool and the prints are probably faster than someone driving it to your doorstep anyway.

 This is likely an oversimplification, not including how plastic is made.
 I haven't seen [that episode yet](https://www.sciencechannel.com/show/how-its-made-science).

-In summary here's what I feel is good and what is bad about 3D printing

 Pros: